anirudhssundar/anirudhssundar.github.io/index.md

 ## Home

 Hi!
-I'm an ECE PhD student at [Georgia Tech](https://www.ece.gatech.edu/).
-I'm interested in signal processing, machine learning and pattern recognition.
+I'm an ECE PhD student at [Georgia Tech](https://www.ece.gatech.edu/) in the AI Virtual Assitant (AVA) Lab.
+I'm interested in multimodal deep learning for broad intelligence.

 I completed my undergraduate degree in Electronics and Communication Engineering at [National Institute of Technology - Karnataka, India.](https://www.nitk.ac.in/)